-Baud Rate Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
+Baud Rate Selects a baud rate that is identical with your computer's so that you can conne the projector using a suitable RS-232 cable and update or download the projector firmware.
 This function is intended for qualified service personnel.
 HDMI Equalizer Adjusts the equalizer gain settings for an HDMI signal.
 The higher the setting, the stronger the gain value.
 If there are more than one HDMI port on the projector, select the HDMI port first before adjusting the value.
-PointWrite Touch Unit Disables or enables "Type A connector" 5V power output for PointWrite Touch Module.
-This function is only available when a PC signal (analog RGB or HDMI) is selected Reset Settings Returns all of the adjustments you've made for the Settings menu to the factory preset values.
+USB Power Switch Disables or enables "Type A connector" 5V power output.
+To enable this function, select On .
+Select Off when PointWrite Touch Module is not in use to prevent damage.
+Reset Settings Returns all of the adjustments you've made for the Settings menu to the factory preset values.